RenatoCugler/Module-Speedometer/README.md

 # Speedometer - DevKit Module for COBI.Bike
 The DevKit Module "Speedometer" displays your current speed.
 This module was created using [Yeoman](http://yeoman.io) and it allows for rapidly getting started on new [COBI.Bike](https://cobi.bike) projects.
-Part of a collection of Open Source modules for the COBI.Bike system. https://github.com/cobi-bike/devkit
+Part of a collection of Open Source modules for the COBI.Bike system. https://stage.developer.bosch.com/web/cobi.bike-devkit
 <!-- TODO - add module picture here. -->

+## Disclaimer

 ## Getting Started
 Follow the steps below to download and get the speedometer module running on your computer.